 COLLEEN & RICHARD HALSEY (Editors) have been working as an editing duo for almost 30 years, and their credits include such iconic films as Sister Act and Edward Scissorhands.
 Richard is best known for his work on the Rocky film, for which he won the 1976 Academy Award for Best Editing (the film also won the Academy Award for Best Picture).
 This couple has a total of nearly 100 editing credits for feature films, television movies and series, short films and documentaries.

 JAMES HAMMOND (Director of Photography) was raised in Austin, TX, where filming skateboarding ignited a creative spark in his youth.
 Joining Local 600 International Camera Guild aided James in learning traditional techniques and developing a cinematic style of his own.
-James has photographed films that have screened at Cannes Lions, SxSw and Sundance.
+James has photographed films that have screened at Cannes Lions, SXSW and Sundance.
 He has lensed campaigns for LG, Rolex, HBO, A&E, Lifetime and Showtime for such shows as True Detective, Girls, Silicon Valley, Games of Thrones, Masters of Sex and The Client List.
-Recent commercial credits include Intel, Hugo Boss, Covergirl, Volvo, Target, Verizon, Wal-Mart and Playstation.
+Recent commercial credits include Intel, Hugo Boss, Covergirl, Target, Verizon, and Playstation.